njh/ruby-mqtt/README.md

     client = MQTT::Client.new('myserver.example.com', 18830)
     client = MQTT::Client.new({:remote_host => 'myserver.example.com',:remote_port => 1883 ... })

-The connection can be made with a block.
+The connection can be made without the use of a block:

     client = MQTT::Client.new('myserver.example.com', 18830)
     #client stuff
     client.disconnect()

-or if using a block, with an implicit disconnection at the end of the block.
+Or, if using a block, with an implicit disconnection at the end of the block.

     MQTT::Client.new('myserver.example.com', 18830) do |client|
         #client stuff